 Since 1991, the owners of the castle have tried to find an investor to sell the property and convert it into a heritage hotel.
 But there exists no such investor to renovate this magnificent structure.

-This is the link to sign for the protection and preservation of the Castle Château de Noisy.
+This was a petition to sign for the protection and preservation of the Castle Château de Noisy.

 One has to come out and not let the demolition of such a beautiful structure happen.
 In fact, we should help conserve it.
 Or else the structure of such a magnificence will die away.